 About the WFIU/WTIU Indiana Public Media News Team

-WFIU and WTIU are committed to providing its integrated News Team at Indiana Public Media with the resources required to delve into complex local and regional topics and develop stories that enliven public dialogue and spark conversation.
+WFIU and WTIU are committed to providing its News Team at Indiana Public Media with the resources required to delve into complex local and regional topics and develop stories that enliven public dialogue and spark conversation.

 - Our award winning News Team is currently the biggest public broadcasting news room in the state.